-Urban Strategies is working with First Capital Realty (FCR) and a multi-disciplinary consultant team to guide the development of a comprehensive master plan and related development approvals for the redevelopment of this 28 acre former-industrial site, located at Park Lawn and Lake Shore.
-The surrounding Humber Bay Shores area has experienced rapid residential growth without a comparable investment in transit and other community services and amenities.
-This reality presents compelling opportunities and challenges for the site, with pressures to “complete” the Humber Bay Shores community through the redevelopment of this strategic site located at its heart.
+Urban Strategies is working with First Capital and Pemberton Group and an international multi-disciplinary consultant team to guide the development of a comprehensive master plan and secure the required planning approvals for the redevelopment of this 28 acre former-industrial site, located at Park Lawn and Lake Shore.
+The surrounding Humber Bay Shores area has experienced rapid residential growth without a comparable investment in transit and other community services and amenities, presenting compelling opportunities to “complete” the Humber Bay Shores community through the redevelopment of this strategic site located at its heart.

-Building on years of work advising the client, from their purchase of the site to the successful resolution of an LPAT appeal to introduce residential mixed use development on the site in the summer of 2019, Urban Strategies recently led a first Official Plan Amendment application in fall of 2019, and Zoning By-law Amendment and Subdivision applications in spring 2020.
+Building on years of work advising the client, from their purchase of the site to the successful resolution of an LPAT appeal to introduce residential mixed use development on the site in the summer of 2019, Urban Strategies led a private Official Plan Amendment application in fall of 2019, and Zoning By-law Amendment and Subdivision applications in spring 2020.
 These applications support a comprehensive, six-phased, master planned redevelopment of the site, advancing concurrent with the City’s work developing a Secondary Plan, municipal zoning by-law and Transportation Master Plan for the area.

 The approved development includes a new Park Lawn GO Station, a fine-grain network of new streets and connections, and TTC improvements that integrate street car and bus services to create an intermodal transit hub at the GO Station.
 The master plan introduces a range of new mixed use and commercial/retail buildings, including 7500 residential units and over 1 million square feet of commercial and community uses.